johshea/MerakiDemo/README.md

 # MerakiDemo
-AS IS Requires Python 3.6 and required Libraries (JSON, Requets, PPrint)
+AS IS Requires Python 3.6 and required Libraries (JSON, Requests, PPrint)